 The Pinellas County Community Foundation shortens its name to the Pinellas Community Foundation.

 PCF celebrates a milestone of having awarded more than $20 million in scholarships since its founding.

 PCF provides grants to 65 Pinellas-based charitable organizations and support for 12 scholarship funds.

-Duggan Cooley named Executive Director following Julie Scales’ retirement.
+Duggan Cooley named CEO following Julie Scales’ retirement.